 Epochs of the Big Bang Cosmology.
 Notwithstanding, one of the most significant contributions of the big bang cosmology and its single trajectory, is the definition of as many as eighteen epochs (currently using Wikipedia definitions), all based on its temperature scale that generally outlines the continued expansion of the universe.

 The Epochs of the Big Bang Cosmology.
 In our work in December 2011 within a New Orleans high school, we found these epochs are more easily defined using base-2 exponentiation from the other four Planck base units and there is no need for a bang!
 Yes, within our areas of research for an Integrated Universe View (also known as the Big Board-little universe project, and the base-2 view of the universe, each epoch has a corresponding link within our Quiet Expansion.

 Also, each epoch gets opened up.
 Each becomes an on-going process.
 From our cursory analyzes, none appear to have an ending.
 These epochs as defined by big bang cosmology establish the basic characteristics of an epochal process, even if its texture (personality) changes as the universe expands because in this model everything is necessarily connected to everything.

-January 12, 2017 Editor’s Note: We will be most-actively working on this chart for about another month.
+January 12, 2017 Editor’s Note: Unless told otherwise, it appears that we will be working on this chart for a very long time.

 We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe had little to do with temperature.